cysouw/diathesis/text/c13_zumInfinitive.md

 - *baden, beichten, einkaufen, essen, fischen, joggen, schwimmen, spielen, tanzen*

-### *kommen + zum‑Infinitiv* Resulted state (*Positionsresultativ*) {#sec:zuminfinitive-kommen-zum}
+### *kommen + zum‑Infinitiv* End of movement (*Bewegungsende*) {#sec:zuminfinitive-kommen-zum}

-The *kommen + zum‑Infinitiv* has a very specific interpretation to indicate that an activity has reached a point of stasis.
-For example *kommen zum Stehen* [@next a] or *kommen zu Erliegen* [@next b] both man 'to grind to a halt'.
-There only appear to be handful of verbs that can be used in this construction and they all describe a state the is reached.
+The *kommen + zum‑Infinitiv* has a very specific interpretation to indicate that a movement has reached an endpoint of stasis.
+For example *kommen zum Stehen* [@next a] means 'to grind to a halt'.
+The same construction can also be used metaphorically for other activities that come to a standstill, like the *Friedensverhandlungen* 'peace negotiations' in [@next b].
+There only appear to be handful of verbs that can be used in this construction and they all describe that a state is reached at the end of a movement.
+In want of a better term, I will use the German name ~~Bewegungsende~~ for this construction.

 ::: ex
 - Das Auto kommt vor der Ampel zum Stehen.